Redefining Smart: The Critical Role of Developing Smart Cities

 And it’s the driving force behind Smart City Expo Atlanta, a community of forward-thinking business and community leaders, government officials, venture capitalists, and entrepreneurs, which engages online and in annual event.

-In light of the current circumstances, we are taking one day at a time to determine whether we will gather physically or digitally in June to collectively address how resiliency, social and economic mobility, equitable infrastructure, and human capital must be prioritized in the new “smart” city—one defined by digital transformation, artificial intelligence, early-stage investments, and other civic innovations and solutions.
+In light of the current circumstances, we are working digitally to collectively address how resiliency, social and economic mobility, equitable infrastructure, and human capital must be prioritized in the new “smart” city—one defined by digital transformation, artificial intelligence, early-stage investments, and other civic innovations and solutions.

-We will additionally help cities find the balance between the benefits of new technologies while addressing the security issues and ethical challenges arising from overconnectivity and the collection of data.
+We are additionally helping cities find the balance between the benefits of new technologies while addressing the security issues and ethical challenges arising from overconnectivity and the collection of data.

 After all, what’s the point of introducing autonomous vehicles if they don’t reduce traffic, resolve road-safety issues, and improve access to transportation for everyone?
 Rather than simply digitizing existing infrastructure, we need to use technology to address pervasive issues, from homelessness, pandemics, and the opioid crisis to climate change.